 Tolerance

 The relationship between the tolerance and a dataset of electrical resistance measurements is shown in Figure 1.
-Here, the USL is 5,295 and the LSL is 3,395.
-The tolerance associated with these specification limits is 1,900 mega ohms.
-Resistance measurements that fall inside the specification limits (tolerance) are conforming, while those that fall outside are nonconforming.
-In its current form, the process in Figure 1 is producing both conforming and nonconforming product.
-This is indicated by the width of the distribution being wider than the space available to the process allotted by the tolerance.
+Here, the USL is 5,295 MΩ; the LSL is 3,395 MΩ; and the tolerance associated with these limits is 1,900 MΩ.
+Measurements that fall inside the specification limits (tolerance) are conforming, while those that fall outside are nonconforming.
+With a distribution that is wider than the specification limits, the process in Figure 1 is producing both conforming and nonconforming product.
+Thus, the space available to the process is less than the space used in the past.

 Figure 1.
-Capability histogram showing the specification limits (tolerance), target, and mean of the distribtuion.
+Capability histogram showing the specification limits (tolerance), target, and mean of the distribution.

 To improve this process the underlying causal system must be characterized as either predictable or unpredictable using process behavior charts.
 If the process is characterized as unpredictable, assignable causes of exceptional variation must be eliminated.
 If the process is characterized as predictable, only common causes of routine variation influence process behavior.
 To reduce the influence of common causes new technology, new equipment, new materials, or new procedures must be introduced.